-Factbox - Suspects linked to the Paris, Brussels attacks
+FACTBOX - Suspects linked to the Paris, Brussels attacks

-BRUSSELS Following Tuesday's Islamic State attacks in Brussels, below is a list of the principal suspects and their links to the Nov.
+BRUSSELS Following the Islamic State attacks in Brussels on March 22, below is a list of principal suspects and, in some cases, their links to the Nov.
 13 Paris attacks:

-* Khalid El Bakraoui, 27, Belgian, blew himself up on a metro train at Maelbeek station on Tuesday.
+* Khalid El Bakraoui, 27, Belgian, blew himself up on a metro train at Maelbeek station.

 He was handed a five-year prison sentence for car-jacking in February 2011 but violated the terms of his parole last April when he was found with a former criminal associate.
 He was released again by the court because he met other parole conditions.
 He showed no signs of being radicalised then.